"What are diuretics and how do they work?

 Patients should be informed of possible side effects and advised to take the medication regularly and continuously as directed.

-Patients should be told that headaches often accompany treatment with BiDil (isosorbide dinitrate and hydralazine hcl) , especially during initiation of treatment.
-Headaches tend to subside even with continued dosing.
-Patients should be instructed to consult a physician to adjust the dose of BiDil (isosorbide dinitrate and hydralazine hcl) if headache continues with repeated dosing.
-Treatment of emerging headache was managed with acetaminophen in some clinical trial patients.
+Inform patients that headaches often accompany treatment with BiDil, especially during initiation of treatment.
+Advise patients to consult a physician to adjust the dose of BiDil if headache continues with repeated dosing.

-Patients should be cautioned that inadequate fluid intake or excessive fluid loss from perspiration, diarrhea or vomiting may lead to an excessive fall in blood pressure and cause lightheadedness or even syncope.
-If syncope does occur, BiDil (isosorbide dinitrate and hydralazine hcl) should be discontinued, and the prescribing physician should be notified as soon as possible.
+Advise patients that inadequate fluid intake or excessive fluid loss from perspiration, diarrhea or vomiting may lead to an excessive fall in blood pressure and cause lightheadedness or even syncope.
+If syncope does occur, advise patients to discontinue BiDil and notify their prescribing physician as soon as possible.

 This monograph has been modified to include the generic and brand name in many instances.